Cambridge-ICCS/practical-ml-with-pytorch/README.md

 ```
 pip install .
 ```
-This will download the relevant dependencies into the venv as well as setting up the datasets that we will be using in the course.
+This will download the relevant dependencies into the venv as well as setting up the datasets that we will be using in the course.\
+Whilst the workshop should install and run with the latest versions of python libraries, it has been tested with following versions for major dependencies: torch 2.0.1, pandas 2.1.0, palmerpenguins 0.1.4, ipykernel 6.25.2, matplotlib 3.8.0, notebook 7.0.3.

 #### 4. Run the notebook